koyalbhartia/DDPG-Continuous-Control/Report.md

-Impelementation of DDPG Reinforcement algorithm for Reacher problem.
-In this environment, a double-jointed arm can move to target locations.
+Impelementation of DDPG Reinforcement algorithm for Reacher problem where a double-jointed arm is made to move to target locations.

 In this project the second verison of the problem has been solved which contains 20 identical agents, each with its own copy of the environment.
 The barrier here is to take into account the presence of many agents.

-The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.
-In the case of the plot above, the environment was solved at episode 63, since the average of the average scores from episodes 64 to 163 (inclusive) was greater than +30.

 Details of environment :
 ```